 Webhooks

-If you have iMonnit HX enabled, and your HX Credits have been entirely consumed (see the “If you run out of iMonnit HX Credits” section of the iMonnit HX article), access to your data will be restricted, and your Webhooks will be disabled.
+If you have iMonnit HX enabled, and your HX Credits have been entirely used (see the "If you run out of iMonnit HX Credits" section of the iMonnit HX article), access to your data will be restricted, and your Webhooks will be disabled.

-If you no longer wish to utilize HX Credits, Monnit Support will remove the HX Enabled option, and your Heartbeats will have a 10 minute limit and you will see the hidden data.
-To discontinue iMonnit HX on your account, please send a request to support@monnit.com to turn off the HX Credits feature.
+If you no longer wish to utilize HX Credits, Monnit Support will remove the HX Enabled option, and your Heartbeats will have a 10-minute limit, and you will see the hidden data.
+To discontinue iMonnit HX on your Account, please send a request to support@monnit.com to turn off the HX Credits feature.

-!!Important Note: If you purchased additional credits to replenish the HX Credits on the account and continue to operate with iMonnit HX, the credits you purchased will be first applied to the deficit of Heartbeats that occurred since running out of credits.
-Therefore after purchasing HX Credits, the balance you see available will be what is left over after addressing the deficit from the date the HX Credits were applied.
+Important: If you purchased additional credits to replenish the HX Credits on the Account and continue to operate with iMonnit HX, the credits you bought will be first applied to the deficit of Heartbeats that occurred since running out of credits.

-Gateway bandwidth limit with 1 minute Heartbeats
+Gateway bandwidth limit with 1-minute Heartbeats

-It is important to consider gateway bandwidth when operating with Heartbeats as frequent as 1 minute.
-Most gateways support up to 100 sensors at a time.
-However, with rapid Heartbeats, the gateway radio bandwidth is reduced per sensor.
-Therefor a good operating standard is limiting sensor Heartbeats to a minimum of 2 minutes to support up to 100 sensors per gateway.
-If you require 1 minute Heartbeats, the maximum number of sensors you will want to have communicating with that gateway is 50 sensors to account for reduced bandwidth.
+With this reduction in mind, good operating standard practice is limiting sensor Heartbeats to a minimum of 2 minutes to support up to 100 sensors per gateway.
+If you require 1-minute Heartbeats, the maximum number of sensors you will want to have to communicate with that gateway is 50 sensors to account for reduced bandwidth.

 Purchasing and applying HX Credits

-You can visit the Monnit.com online store to purchase iMonnit HX Credits.
-Once your purchase has been made, you will receive an Activation Key to the provided email address.
-This code can be copied and entered into the HX Credits code redemption field, and applied to your account.
+Once the HX purchase and quantity is made, you will receive an Activation Key to the provided email address.
+This code can be copied and entered into the HX Credits code redemption field and applied to your Account.

 Conclusion